 Switching airlines at a connecting city can create problems for your baggage

 Imagine checking in for your flight, checking your bags, and arriving at your destination only to learn that your baggage is spinning around on a baggage carousel at your connecting airport.
-Well it happens more often that you might think and it happens when you switch airlines at a connecting city.
+Well, it happens more often than you might think and it happens when you switch airlines at a connecting city.